Ludwig Beck: Personal life

 In Bremen on 12 May 1916, Beck married Amalie Christine Auguste Luise Pagenstecher, who had been born in Bremen on 6 May 1893.
 In her youth Amalie had been treated for tuberculosis at the Stillachhaus Sanatorium in Oberstdorf.
 She had been advised by its head, Dr Luebhard Saathoff, never to have children.
 Following her marriage, he was persuaded to change his opinion.
-Amalie gave birth to Gertrud Beck on 1 January 1917 in Wiesbaden, Hassen-Nassau, Preussen.
+Amalie gave birth to Gertrud Beck on 1 January 1917 in Wiesbaden.
 Nine months later, on 16 November 1917, Amalie died in the sanatorium.

 Beck was serving on the Western Front at the time of his wife’s death and had little interest in his five-year-old child.
-Consequently, Dr Saathoff took responsibility for her and she joined his family of five children and several adopted children.
+Consequently, Dr. Saathoff took responsibility for her and she joined his family of five children and several adopted children.
 From the age of 14, Gertrud began living permanently with her father.

 Following the start of World War II, to avoid being conscripted into the labour service, she moved to a family friend's forestry estate in East Prussia.
-Here she met Gunther Neubaur, who was born on 18 October 1915.
+There, she met Gunther Neubaur, who was born on 18 October 1915.
 Despite already being engaged and his parents objecting, since at 23 they considered her to be too young, the couple went ahead and married in Berlin on 2 March 1940.
 Their daughter was born in January 1941.
 Neubaur was serving as a Hauptmann (captain) when he was shot near Leningrad and died on 10 February 1942 while on the way to hospital.

 In 1944, considering the risk from Allied bombing to be high, Beck arranged for Gertrud and her daughter to stay with her Neubaur in-laws in Oberstdorf due to its remote location in the Bavarian Alps.
 They were still there at the time of the failed plot to kill Hitler.
 Eight days after the event, two members of the Gestapo visited her and requested that she accompany them.
 Her sister-in-law, Annemarie, was present and suggested that since it was late in the day they should have dinner at a nearby hotel and stay the night there.
 After the Gestapo had left to take up the suggestion, the two women burnt any incriminating letters and documents that they could find.
-The next morning the Gestapo took her to Munich, her three-year-old daughter remaining behind in the village.
-Eventually the Gestapo released her from prison and she returned to Oberstdorf, where she spent the rest of her life, dying in 2008.
+The next morning, the Gestapo took her to Munich, her three-year-old daughter remaining behind in the village, only to return her to Oberstdorf, where she lived until her death in 2008.